Toronto: Film production

 Toronto is one of the centres of Canada's film and television industry due in part to the lower cost of production in Canada.
 The city's streets and landmarks are seen in a variety of films, mimicking the scenes of American cities such as Chicago and New York.
-The city provides diverse settings and neighbourhoods to shoot films, with production facilitated by Toronto's Film and Television Office.
+The city provides diverse settings and neighbourhoods to shoot films with production facilitated by Toronto's Film and Television Office.
+Lower Bay station, the abandoned lower platform of Bay station, is used for filming subway scenes.
 Toronto's film industry has extended beyond the Toronto CMA into adjoining cities such as Hamilton and Oshawa.

 Real estate

 Real estate is a major force in the city's economy; Toronto is home to some of the nation's—and the world's—most expensive real estate, especially since the Canadian property bubble.
 The Toronto Regional Real Estate Board (TRREB), formerly the Toronto Real Estate Board, is a non-profit professional association of registered real estate brokers and salespeople in Toronto, and parts of the Greater Toronto Area.
 TRREB was formed in 1920.
 Many large real estate investment trusts are based in Toronto.